astoilkov/main-thread-scheduling/readme.md

 ### Priorities

-There are two priorities available: `user-visible` and `background`:
+There are three priorities available `user-blocking`, `user-visible`, and `background`:
-- `user-visible` – use this for things that need to display to the user as fast as possible.
-Every `user-visible` task is run for 83ms – this gives you a nice cycle of doing heavy work and letting the browser render pending changes.
+- `user-blocking` – use this for things that need to display to the user as fast as possible.
+Every `user-blocking` task is run for 83ms – this gives you a nice cycle of doing heavy work and letting the browser render pending changes.
+- `user-visible` — use this for things you want to display to the user quickly but you still want for animations to run smoothly for example. `user-visible` runs for `13ms` and then gives around `3ms` to render the frame.
 - `background` – use this for background tasks.
 Every background task is run for 5ms.

 ## Alternatives